YuchenWg/yuchenwg.github.io/_posts/2022-01-18-ShopifyChallenge.md

     1064       1
     Name: order_amount, dtype: int64

-It is apparent that there is a large difference between the order_amounts, let's filter out the extreme large values and examine a little closer.
+There is a large difference between the order_amounts $25725 and $1760, let's filter out the extremely large values and examine a little closer.

 ```python
 shopifydf[shopifydf["order_amount"] > 2000]["shop_id"].value_counts()